Photo: Carolina Romare/imagebank.sweden.se

 On 15 March 1979, the members of the Swedish parliament were the first in the world to vote for the prohibition.
 The law was implemented on 1 July 1979.

 Sweden’s neighbours Finland and Norway enacted similar laws in 1983 and 1987.
 Austria followed in 1989.
-Then the pace picked up, and as of 2012, a total of 33 countries have taken the step.
-A further 21 countries have stated that they will, too.
+Then the pace picked up, and as of 2020, a total of 60 countries have prohibited all corporal punishment of children.

-In other words, what was widely viewed as a radical, very Swedish initiative in the 1970s has now become an official or unofficial norm in more than 50 of the world’s 203 nations, and in at least 56 other countries governments have expressed a commitment to law reform.
+In other words, what was widely viewed as a radical, very Swedish initiative in the 1970s has now become an official norm in more than 50 of the world’s 203 nations, and in at least 56 other countries governments have expressed a commitment to law reform.